Intuitionistic logic: Sequent calculus

 Gerhard Gentzen discovered that a simple restriction of his system LK (his sequent calculus for classical logic) results in a system that is sound and complete with respect to intuitionistic logic.
 He called this system LJ.
-In LK any number of formulas is allowed to appear on the conclusion side of a sequent; in contrast LJ allows at most one formula in this position.
+In LK any number of formulas is allowed to appear on the succedent (the conclusion side of a sequent).
+LJ allows only 0 or 1 formula in this position.

 Other derivatives of LK are limited to intuitionistic derivations but still allow multiple conclusions in a sequent.
 LJ' is one example.